 4. Spend time with a local tribe in Africa

 When most people think of Africa it conjurs up images of rugged safaris in the serengeti, which we love!
 Getting to know local tribespeople for a true taste of traditional Tanzanian culture can be an unforgettable experience as well though.
 Why not do both on a trip to Tanzania?
 Exchange stories and customs around the campfire with the Chagga, Maasai, Hadzabe, and Datoga villages of Northern Tanzania.
 If African safari tours aren't on your bucket list, they should be.

 5. Hike the Inca Trail to Machu Picchu

-Machu Picchu ranks highly on many lists of must see destinations and rightly so.
+Peru tours to Machu Picchu rank highly on many lists of must see destinations and rightly so.
 The ancient site provides a sense of awe for visitors, especially when it isn't overrun with tourists.
 If you can spare the time, walking in the footsteps of the Incas by hiking the Inca Trail can add a different dimension to your visit by giving some perspective to how these fascinating people lived.
 It also helps that the stunningly scenic trail is ranked among the top 5 treks in the world, taking you along roads of Inca paving stones through subtropical jungle, vibrant cloud-forests and high mountains passes on your way to the magical "Lost City of the Incas".
 Check out our free guide on how to hike the Inca Trail for some more detailed info!